odalet/gitsvn-matt/README.md

 .\gitsvn.ps1 -url https://my.svn.server/svn/project -username foo -password bar -certAcceptResponse t
 ```

+One can also pass additional parameters to the underlying git command by using the `-options` argument.
+If multiple options should be passed, enclose them in quotes.

 Remarks:

 * Pass `t` to temporarily accept an invalid certificate or `p` to accept it permanently.